iboard/exconfig/README.md

   - Application.get_env(:app, :key) default
   - System.get_env(:key) default

-Once the value is cached it will be returned from the GenServer's state rather than re-reading it from the environment again.
+Once the value is cached it will be returned from the GenServer state rather than re-reading it from the environment again.

 Using `Exconfig.clear_cache!/0` will drop the cache and values will be